turingschool/lesson_plans/ruby_03-professional_rails_applications/active_record_callbacks.markdown

   * Write a test first to make sure this actually works.
 1. Create a callback on the account model that removes all spaces and dashes from the account number before validations.
 Same rules as before.
 1. Because we're emulating a bank, we're probably going to have to interact with some kind of legacy FORTRAN or COBOL system that demands that account holder's names be all uppercase.
 Let's set up a callback that upcases the name before saving it to the database.
-1. Create a controller and view for a web interface to transfer funds between two accounts.
-  * Two account numbers and the amount to transfer should be fine.
-Our legacy FORTRAN mainframe will take care of the rest.
-  * You can use a drop-down menu of all of the existing accounts or just a text input if you're feeling fancy.
 1. Set up a transaction to move money from one account to another.
   * The transaction should not go through unless both accounts exist.
   * The transaction also shouldn't go through if it would overdraw the account we're transferring from.